jchris/use-fireproof/docs/react-tutorial.md

     onChange={e => setTodo({ text: e.target.value })}
   />
   <button
-    onClick={() => {
+    onClick={async () => {
-      saveTodo()
+       await saveTodo()
-      setTodo(false)
+       setTodo()
     }}
   >
     Save
   </button>
 </div>
 ```
-Another convenience detail: `setTodo` is called with `false` to clear the input field (and reset to the `useDocument` call's initial value) after the todo is saved.
+Another convenience detail: `setTodo` is called to clear the input field (and reset to the `useDocument` call's initial value) after the todo is saved.
 This is a common pattern in React, and it's handled automatically by the hook.
 In our current application, we want the document managed by `useDocument` to be a new one each time, so we do not specify an `_id` in the initial document value.
 If the initial document value had an `_id` field, the hook would update that document instead of creating a new one with each save.
 [Read more about the `useDocument` hook](/docs/react-hooks/use-document.md).

 ### Where's My Data?